Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

    [0]    [1]
   ```

-  Reduced from 7 nodes to 3 nodes!
+  We've reduced from 7 nodes down to just 3!
 ]

 == Canonicity: The Magic Property